Best Bluetooth turntables 2025: Wireless record-playing wonders from the best in the biz

 It comes with a built in phono preamp alongside its Bluetooth connectivity, prioritising ease of use above anything else, and it'll take you longer to decide what to listen to than to get your headphones paired with the deck.

-Up to eight devices can be synced, too, while the sound quality is excellent given the entry-level price point.
-The PS-LX310BT is a fantastic choice when buying a wireless record player.
+It's also possible synch eight devices, while the sound quality on this two-speed record player is excellent given the entry-level price point.
+All in all, the Sony PS-LX310BT is a fantastic choice when buying a wireless record player.
 Plus, it’ll look good when sat on top of one of the best vinyl record storage consoles.

 Specifications